xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 The [`getevent`](https://source.android.com/devices/input/getevent) utility allows us to watch certain events happen in real time.
 It also makes it easy to list device files associated with those events.

-Using `getevent -pl` we can get a nice overview of devices, their functions and device files:
+Using `getevent -pl` (in a root shell on the phone) we can get a nice overview of devices, their events and device file paths:

     chiron:/ $ getevent -pl
     add device 1: /dev/input/event6